is2ei/awesome-angular-components/README.md

 *Loaders / spinners / progress bars — Let the user know that something is loading*

+### Tooltip

+- [drozhzhin-n-e/ng2-tooltip-directive](https://github.com/drozhzhin-n-e/ng2-tooltip-directive) - The tooltip is a pop-up tip that appears when you hover over an item or click on it.
+- :coffin: [pleerock/ngx-tooltip](https://github.com/pleerock/ngx-tooltip) - Simple tooltip control for your angular2 applications using bootstrap3.
+Does not depend of jquery.

 ### Markdown Viewer

 - [jfcere/ngx-markdown](https://github.com/jfcere/ngx-markdown) - Angular markdown component/directive/pipe/service to parse static, dynamic or remote content to html with syntax highlight